ulissigroup/Cleavage_Energy_Manuscript/README.md

 Located in the `train_CGCNN_model` folder.

-We have included the cgcnn we used, and `random_asgginment` method. `random_assignment.ipynb` notebook splits the data randomly into 8:2 training: test set, and uses CGCNN to train a model. **You need to clone the CGCNN repository and install all the prerequisite packages in order to run these notebooks**
+We have included the cgcnn we used, and `random_assignment` method. `random_assignment_method.ipynb` notebook splits the data randomly into 8:2 training: test set, and uses CGCNN to train a model. **You need to clone the CGCNN repository and install all the prerequisite packages in order to run these notebooks**

 We have included the optimized paramters we used for CGCNN:
 "atom_fea_len": 43, <br/>